 Q: Where have you worked previously?
 What are some of your favorite roles?

-Q: How did you prepare for playing the role of Edgar Allan Poe?
-Are there any challenges you faced or anything you’re most excited about portraying Poe?
+Q: How did you prepare for playing the role of Mother?
+Are there any challenges you faced or anything you’re most excited about portraying this iconic holiday character?

 Q: What do you do in your spare time?

 A: In my spare time I love playing the piano and singing, going to concerts, practicing yoga, 5Ks, and Pure Barre.
 Oh, and positively anything that involves my sweet husband.